 Nexonco by Nexgene Research is an MCP server that provides access to clinical evidence from the CIViC (Clinical Interpretation of Variants in Cancer) database.
-It enables fast, flexible searching across variants, diseases, drugs, and phenotypes to support precision oncology research and applications.
+It enables fast, flexible search across variants, diseases, drugs, and phenotypes to support precision oncology research.

 The simplest way to install Nexonco is via PyPI: